Svanteberg/Virtual-EEG-electrodes/README.md

 ### GN2

-This network upsampled from fourteen electrodes (Fp1, Fp2, F7, F8, T5, T6) to 21 electrodes (7 recreated as output from the network).
+This network upsampled from 14 to 21 electrodes (7 recreated as output from the network).

 <p align="center">
 <img src="https://github.com/Svanteberg/Virtual-EEG-electrodes/blob/master/images/10-20_14-7.png" width="50%">